 Somiedo and Picos de Europa are both part of multiple Biosphere Reserves in the Cantabrian mountains.
 The possibility of managing these reserves together as a "super-reserve" (to be called Gran Cantábrica) has been under discussion.
 Integration would benefit the management of some species of wildlife.
 Especially wit regards to the Cantabrian brown bear.
 The park is a stronghold for this large land mammal .
 In 2009 the Spanish newspaper El País referred to Somiedo with its 30 bears as the Spanish Yellowstone.
 The total number of bears in Spain is small and the government classes them as endangered.
 The bears' future is put at risk by fragmentation of their habitat in the Cantabrian Mountains.
 A need has been identified to develop wildlife corridors specifically for bears using appropriate vegetation and initiatives to promote co-existence with human inhabitants of the mountains.
 The European Union's LIFE Programme has provided funding for a corridor linking the natural park via Leitariegos to another area of bear habitat.

 Unfortunately for me, I only spend 2 weeks in these beautiful regions.
 In our first week residing in a mountain hut in Somiedo, my daily routine consisted out of waking up every morning at 6 am, when it was still dark outside and scanning around for bears.
 Also going asleep late in the evening due to the tiring process of installing a camera trap.
 But I knew bears and other wildlife where nearby, seeing lots of tracks, broken bushes and scat.
 2 years ago I even had a encounter with the Cantabrian Brown Bear.
 One evening as I was sitting on a slope next to "Tango", this immens dog inhabiting the mountain hut where we were staying at, Tango all of a sudden lunged himself op the slope.
 I could hear him in the bushes behind me and it sounded like he was breaking down the whole forest.
 Only to find out that he was chasing a rather curious bear that came straight towards me down the slope with the dog behind him.
-This large fellow had come down from the mountains that lovely cool evening to check us out.
+This large fellow had come down from the mountains that lovely cool evening.
 Probably smelling the food being prepared in the hut.
-Luckily for the 2 of us, especially for me, the bear ran of as fast as he could when he got a glimpse me, with the dog still chasing him.
+Luckily for the 2 of us, especially for me, the bear ran of when he got a glimpse me, with the dog still chasing him.
 So returning 2 year later, I brought longer lenses, more flashes and a sensor for a camera trap to get the bears on camera, but no luck.

 Click the link below to see what I have seen.